ahmadawais/awesome-random-stuff/readme.md

 ### May 10, 2020
 - [Color Wheel - Color Calculator](https://www.sessions.edu/color-calculator/) - Use the color wheel to find the perfect color scheme with the Sessions College color calculator.
 Endless free color combinations, working from any base color.
 - [[ HUE / 360 ] ](https://hue360.herokuapp.com/) - The Color Scheme Application
+- [Color wheel ](https://www.canva.com/colors/color-wheel/) - The color wheel shows the relationship between colors.
+Create the perfect color scheme for your next project.
+It's easy and free!
 ### May 9, 2020
 - [Let's Enhance](https://letsenhance.io/v2/boost) - Enhance your images to 4x for free.
 - [Neumorphism](https://neumorphism.io/#6c777d) - CSS code generator that will help with colors, gradients and shadows to adapt this new design trend or discover its possibilities.